25 Easy Maths Puzzles for Kids With Answers

 Mathematics is a subject that children often dread or find boring.
-However, maths does not have to be dull or intimidating.
-It can be a lot of fun if taught the right way.
-Here are 20 mathematical riddles for kids that will help children improve their maths skills in an interesting and enjoyable way.
+However, it does not have to be dull or intimidating.
+Math can be a lot of fun if taught the right way.
+As a parent, there’s a lot you can do at home to make this subject fun for your child.
+Right from riddles to puzzles to games, math no longer needs to be as hard for your child to grasp.
+This can be a great evening activity and help you bond with your child too.
+Here are simple maths puzzles with answers that will help children improve their maths skills in an interesting and enjoyable way.

 1. Ramesh turned 10 years old day before yesterday.
 By next year he will become 13.
 How is this possible?